Monada-Dominion/domain_2/docs/assets/md/meditation_2_1_2.md

 1. **Concentrate on the point or the dot.**
    - Close your eyes and imagine that you are falling into emptiness or the void.
-   - Induce the sensation of falling, as if you are flying down.
    - Think about when you might have jumped from a tower into the water or fell onto your bed.
 Imagine that you are falling and try to abandon the perception of yourself as a person outwardly.

 2. **Perceive yourself as a point in the void of the vast universe.**
    - Imagine that you are falling into a deep void.
 Somewhere, where there is nothing yet.
-   - Exhale and relax.
-Imagine that you are flying into the void.
-   - Apply a falling sensation to inhale.
-Connect your perception of yourself as a dot with the sensation of inhalation.
    - With these sensations, try to feel infinity – that infinity that is hidden inside any abstract point.

 3. **With each breath, decrease the point.**
    - As you inhale, decrease this point more and more with each inhalation and exhalation.
-   - Try to reduce the point and find an even smaller point internally, and let this symbolize for you a fall into emptiness.
    - You are no longer a human being, you are in the ocean of an endless universe.

 ---